operator-framework/webhook-operator/README.md

 ### Cutting new release instructions

 1. Update the BUNDLE_VERSION variable in the Makefile to the desired version
-2. Run `make generate manifests bundle fmt`
+2. Run `make generate manifests bundle catalog fmt`
 3. Merge changes
 4. Create and push git tag with the same version as BUNDLE_VERSION